 Specifically, the first 12 modules begin with a concept overview phase which concisely provides the information you need in order to complete the three required tasks which follow.
 The first task is a quiz, which is based specifically on the concept overview.
 It is worth 40 points.
 The second task is a learning phase simulation.
 This task/phase allows you to practice application of the knowledge provided in the concept overview, and to become familiar with what will be required in the final "challenge" simulation phase.
 It is worth 15 points.
-You can repeat whatever you want to repeat as often as you like until you have mastered it, so it is possible to earn all 15 points.
+You can repeat whatever you want to repeat as often as you like until you have mastered it, so you can readily earn all 15 points.
 The third and final task is the challenge phase simulation.
-Here you are a manager who is applying the skill used in the module by using the simulation (as learned in the learning phase).
+Here you are a manager who is applying the skill trained in the module by using the simulation (as learned in the learning phase).
 It is worth 45 points.
-You can repeat whatever you want to repeat as often as you like until you have mastered it, so it is possible to earn all 45 points.
+You can repeat whatever you want to repeat as often as you like until you have mastered it, so you can readily earn all 45 points.
 You need to do each part - concept overview, quiz, learning phase, and challenge phase - in order to be efficient and to do as well as possible on each module.
+And you are expected to do each element in the designated order.
 Throughout the first 12 modules, a case briefing is provided after the quiz and before the learning and challenge phases of the simulation so that you are fully familiar with the tasks ahead.
 Information that you need to execute the task and information about your performance are provided throughout, so you can fully master everything.

 The final 2 modules challenge you to integrate and apply everything you have learned in the first 12 modules.
-You will be the GM of a sports franchise.
+You will be the GM of a sport franchise.
 Each of these modules provides a case briefing as well as a learning phase and a challenge phase simulation.
 The learning phase of each is worth 120 points and the challenge phase of each is worth 180 points.
 Again, you can repeat elements of each in order to get complete mastery (and full points).